Teatro Capranica: History

 Under Pope Innocent XII, public theatrical performances were once again forbidden and the theatre remained closed from 1699 to 1711.
 When the prohibition on public performances was lifted, the Capranica brothers re-opened the theatre and soon attracted the patronage of Cardinal Pietro Ottoboni who contributed to the cost the renovation after its long closure and hired his architect, Filippo Juvarra, to renovate the stage.
 The two decades after the re-opening marked the heyday of the theatre which would become Rome's primary public opera house and see the premieres of many new operas and innovative sets designed by Filippo Juvarra and Francesco Galli Bibiena.
 The composer Alessandro Scarlatti was closely associated with the Capranica which premiered several of his early operas beginning in 1679.
 When he returned to Rome in 1718 after his years in Naples, he produced his three finest operas for the theatre, Telemaco, Marco Attilio Regolo and Griselda.
 Between 1718 and 1721, the Capranica also saw the premieres of Scarlatti's oratorio, La gloriosa gara tra la Santità e la Sapienza, and several of his cantatas.

 With the construction of new public theatres in Rome such as the Teatro Alibert (1718), Teatro Valle (1727) and Teatro Argentina (1732), the Capranica gradually declined in importance, although in the 1750s it was much favoured by Goldoni for their stagings of his plays.
 In 1760, he wrote his comedy Pamela maritata expressly for the theatre.
 The theatre went through several more renovations, closures, and proprietors starting in the second half of the 18th century.
 By the 19th century, it had ceased being a leading opera house in the city and tended to concentrate on comic operas and plays (often in Roman dialect), acrobatic displays, and puppet shows.
 The theatre returned to the Capranica family in 1853 when Marchese Bartolomeo Capranica bought it back from Prince Alessandro Torlonia and spent a great deal of money renovating it.
-However, it never regained its former prestige.
+As part of these renovation efforts, the theatre housed dozens, if not hundreds of opera companies and singers, among them Luigi Fioravanti and Oreste Sindici, the latter better known today as the composer of the National Anthem of Colombia.
+But despite these efforts, the Capranica never regained its former prestige.
 The American writer Henry P. Leland described it in 1863 as: